yazz/VisualJS/README.md

-### What is JStation's killer feature?
+### What is JayStation's killer feature?

-JStation's killer feature is being able to build simple internal business apps fast
+JayStation's killer feature is being able to build simple internal business apps fast

-### Is there commercial support for JStation?
+### Is there commercial support for JayStation?
 If you require commercial support then please go to http://dannea.com